clingen-data-model/VCI-transformation/README.md

 3) Static components for handling serialization
 4) A script for converting VCI JSON files into DMWG JSON files using the  classes above.
 5) Unit tests
+6) A folder of sample input files with an archive of historical real data file sets.
+7) A script for parsing and transforming a single multi-record input json file.

+## Setup Python Environment
 VCI2DMWG has a dependency on the clingen_interpretation library, which is used to serialize DMWG-style JSON files.
 The github repository can be found [here](https://github.com/clingen-data-model/interpretation_json).
 Follow the instructions on that page to install the library, or just install this and all other dependencies using `pip -r requirements.txt`.

+### alternative option with virtualenv
 Some may prefer to work in a python virtualenv like this:

 ```